Marathon world record-holder Kelvin Kiptum, who was set to be a superstar, has died in a car crash

 Kiptum was 24 and had the world record he set last year at the Chicago Marathon ratified by international track federation World Athletics just last week.

-He was one of the most exciting prospects to emerge in road running in years, World Athletics said.
+He was one of the most exciting prospects to emerge in road running in years and was a clear contender for gold in the marathon at the Paris Olympics in August.

 Kiptum, who was Kenyan, and his Rwandan coach Gervais Hakizimana were killed in the crash at around 11 p.m.
 Another Kenyan athlete, Milcah Chemos, confirmed their deaths to The Associated Press.
 She was at the hospital mortuary where the bodies were taken and had seen Kiptum’s body, she said.